We tried Nomad Internet in our RV and came to really appreciate the fact that it is unlimited and unthrottled data.

 All of the carriers do this, though their cap limits may vary and change.

 Data is unlimited but if you read the fine print, you’ll see “high speed” data is capped.
-In other words, after you reach a limit, the high speed isn’t so high speed.
+In other words, after you reach a limit, the high speed may not be so high speed.

 That data for me can be gobbled up pretty fast.
 My video, audio, and photo posting uploading and downloading needs, coupled with data-intensive livestreaming like we do every Sunday night on our YouTube RV Lifestyle Channel, has to be carefully planned around that cap and the speed throttling that happens when I reach it.